KittyGiraudel/sass-guidelines/index.md

 ## Components folder

 For smaller components, there is the `components/` folder.
-While `layout/` is *macro* (defining the global wireframe), `components/` is more *micro*.
-It can contain all kind of specific modules like a slider, a loader, a widget, or anything along those lines.
+While `layout/` is *macro* (defining the global wireframe), `components/` is more focused on widgets.
+It contain all kind of specific modules like a slider, a loader, a widget, or basically anything along those lines.
 There are usually a lot of files in `components/` since the whole site/application should be mostly composed of tiny modules.

 * `_media.scss`
 * `_carousel.scss`